 Your Astronomy Tour at Haleakala Includes

 Sunset in the summit district of Haleakala National Park

 Expert astronomy guide

 Largest portable telescope on Haleakala!

-60 to 90 minutes of telescope time
+60 minutes of telescope time

 See best views of deep-space objects in the field